lreigbua/Refined_Thermal_FEA_Additive/README.md

 ## Configuration
 You need a cad file of your geometry that can be read by Abaqus CAE, which must be added to the input folder.
-Options are set in input_file.json:
+Options are set in a json input file:

 - number_of_refinements -> How many times the mesh is refined from a characteristic length equal to the layer thickness upwards.
 - heights_of_interst -> At what height are the temperatures measured.